Total Hip Replacement Surgery

 - Nerve injury.
 This is rare.
 It can cause tingling, numbness, or difficulty moving a muscle.

 - Difference in leg length.
 Any difference is usually very small and can be corrected by using a shoe insert.

 - Long-term risks that may occur months to years after the surgery.
 These risks include:

 - Loosening of the hip implant in the bone.

 - A reaction to the metal in the new hip joint.
 As metal ball and socket parts rub against each other, tiny bits of the surface of the parts wear off.
 Some people are sensitive to the types of metal that may be used for joint replacement.

 You may donate your own blood to use during surgery if needed.
 This is called autologous blood donation.
 If you choose to do this, start the donation several weeks before the surgery so that you have time to donate enough blood and rebuild your blood volume before surgery.

-If you need more than one joint replacement surgery, such as a knee and a hip, talk to your doctor about guidelines that may help you and your doctor decide in which order to do the surgeries.
+If you need more than one joint replacement surgery, such as a knee and a hip, talk to your doctor.
+There are guidelines that may help you and your doctor decide which surgery to do first.

 Other Works Consulted